jewelsofthought/neshama/site/posts/freedom/week_3/tiferet.md

 The Name **יהוה**, is a form of the Hebrew verb which means "to be," and so can be translated, "Unlimited Being".
 That is why many of us translate _Yod-Kay-Vav-Kay_ (saying _Adonai_) as "The Eternal One," or "The Eternal Presence."

-## Meditation for the Third Week at TIFERET.
+## Meditation for the Third Week at TIFERET

 <blockquote>
 <p dir="rtl">